-Sixteen months on from publication of A Very Important Teapot, I am delighted to announce that Claret Press will be publishing its sequel, Bored to Death in the Baltics, in September 2021, by which time I hope that the vicelike grip of Covid may have eased sufficiently for it to be launched in a more traditional method than via the ubiquitous Zoom.
+Two months from today, on 14th September, just shy of two years from publication of A Very Important Teapot, I am delighted to announce that Claret Press will be publishing its sequel, Bored to Death in the Baltics.

-I don’t wish to give too much away at this stage, but the title will tell you that, unlike Teapot, the new book is NOT set in Australia.
+The title will tell you that, unlike Teapot, the new book is NOT set in Australia.
 Most of the action in Bored to Death takes place in various parts of Estonia, four months on from Teapot.
 Apart from Dawson and Lucy, a couple of other major characters from the first book make a welcome (or unwelcome) reappearance but there are of course several new faces to add to the fun and mayhem.
-More news to follow but I am extremely excited about the book, which quite literally opens with a bang.

-To recap, A Very Important Teapot is a comedy thriller set largely in Australia, with a main protagonist, Dawson, who gets caught up in events way outside his comfort zone when he is offered an unspecified job by his best friend.
-All sorts of mayhem ensue, involving gangsters, diamonds, the espionage agencies of three different countries, the local police and folk music.
+To recap, A Very Important Teapot is a comedy thriller set largely in Australia.
+The main protagonist, Dawson, gets caught up in events way outside his comfort zone when he is offered an unspecified job by his best friend.
+All sorts of mayhem ensue, involving gangsters and diamonds.
+Then the espionage agencies of three different countries, the local police and folk music.

 As for me, I was born and brought up in Guildford in a house with a river at the bottom of the garden.
 This makes me sound quite posh, but it wasn’t a very big house, and it wasn’t a very big river.
-For the past twenty-something years, I’ve lived in an increasingly empty house in a not-quite-Cotswold village in West Oxfordshire with the latest in a series of tired, permanently hungry cats.
+For the past twenty-something years, I’ve lived in an increasingly empty house in a not-quite-Cotswold village in West Oxfordshire.
+Not forgetting a series of tired and permanently hungry cats.